northeastern-rc/rc-public-documentation/docs/source/software/systemwide/modules.md

 {ref}`software-overview` for installing software on the cluster.
 :::

-Here is an example of using `module show` to show details for the Amber software package.
+Here is an example of using `module show` to show details for the MATLAB software package.

 :::{code} bash
 $ module show matlab